EBG2014/Getting-and-Cleaning-Data-Course-Project/README.md

 also makes it easier to develop tidy tools for data analysis, tools that both input and output tidy datasets."*

-This course project has demonstrated that tidying a more messy number of data sets into a tidy data set is very feasible through the use of a basic set of tools in R.
+This course project has demonstrated that tidying a more messy number of related data sets into a tidy data set is very feasible through the use of a basic set of tools in R.

 ###Reference